About HEAD Nepal

 Our special thanks to the TV station, August Picture TV Production House in Singapore for producing a film entitled "the activist journey" about the mobile blind school and the the activities of Head Nepal in 2011.
 A big thank you goes to the host, Paige, for her great contribution and also a big thanks to all the people in Singapore who contributed financially to our programme.

-Our sincere gratitude and a big thanks to Mr. Herman and Peter from Holland for their tireless effort to fulfill our common goal that is to create an appropriate educational environment for the blind and partially sighted children in Simikot Humla!!!
+Our sincere gratitude and a big thanks to Mr. Herman, Peter, Walter and all the members of SNG from Holland for their tireless effort to fulfill our common goal that is to create an appropriate educational environment for the blind and partially sighted children in Simikot Humla!!!

 We are also very grateful to Mr. Yagya B. Shahi who worked with us for 6 months in voluntary basis thank you for the support!

-We would like to thank Mrs. Kirstin Giese from Gernamy who helped Head Nepal especially with teaching the children in the hostel and some official works as well.
+We would like to thank Mrs. Kirstin Giese from Germany who helped Head Nepal especially with teaching the children in the hostel and some official works as well.